Introducing IPS

 Accessories

-Variable performance value at a fixed performance cost!
+Valuable performance value at a fixed cost!

-The TRACvalve™ variable fan coil is a budget-friendly, cost efficient approach to increasing comfort through the leaving air temperature control.
-With TRACvalve™, the horsepower required by the system’s central pumps is reduced.
-Plus, central plant efficiency is improved by moderating and lowering overall demand.
 TRACvalve™ adjusts to the design LAT, maintaining a high Delta-T across the coil.
-Variable fluid flow reacts to room and system changes, reducing GPM at lower load demand.
-TRACvalve™ variable fan coils are an excellent choice for any indoor environment in which tracking and adjusting to real time variable load is critical.
+Variable fluid flow reacts to room and system changes, reducing the GPM at a load mode demand.
+Overall, TRACvalve™ variable fan coils offer an efficient solution for any indoor environment in which tracking and adjusting to real-time variable load is critical.

-The TRACvalve Advantage
+The TRACvalve Advantage With TRACvalve, you get:

-• Test Ports
+• Test ports

-• Reduced flow of up to 80%!
+• Reduced flow of up to 80%

 • Improved chiller efficiency

-• TRACvalve™ , 130 PSI close
+• TRACvalve™, 130 PSI close

 • Rangeability 300:1